 At that point, King George VI broke with tradition and Cumberland Lodge was granted to a new educational foundation, established by Amy Buller, who had recently published her groundbreaking book, Darkness over Germany, about the rise of Nazi sentiments amongst students and academics in Germany in the late 1930s.
 Queen Elizabeth the Queen Mother was Patron of the organisation, which was originally called the St Catharine’s Foundation and later became The King George VI and Queen Elizabeth Foundation of St Catharine.

-This was the basis for the present day Cumberland Lodge, which is honoured to call Queen Elizabeth II its patron.
+This was the basis for the present day Cumberland Lodge, which has been honoured to call Queen Elizabeth II its patron between 2003 - 2022.

 Principals and Chief Executives